 What is the evaluation process for the fellows?
 How often does evaluation occur?

 - Fellows are evaluated by their department/project leaders.
 This feedback is captured in a performance survey.
 The results are discussed with members of the Senior Leaderhip Team.
 Evaluations occur biannually.
 Discussions with the Senior Leadership Team members are scheduled during 1:1 meetings.

 Do you support national conferences?

 - The fellow(s) receive support to attend two conferences of his/her choice over the course of the fellowship and the Association for Academic Medical Center's Fellow's Conference during the first year.
 Fellows also have the opportunity to attend several classes that are offered within Michigan Medicine.

 How will the fellowship benefit me?

-The rotation structure of the fellowship program exposes participants to a wide array of areas within healthcare management.
+- The structure of the fellowship program exposes participants to a wide array of areas within healthcare management.
 During the program, fellows also work on various strategic initiatives while receiving support and mentorship from senior leaders.
 Through these experiences, fellows develop their analytical, communication, project management and organizational and leadership skills.